FredHutch/sas-transport/docs/design.md

 **Years are two-digits.**
 Create or Modify time are stored as strings, giving 2 digits for dates.

-The writer takes a Date (naturally), but the reader cannot set a Date without caller intervention to supply the base year.
+The writer takes a LocalDateTime, but the reader cannot set a LocalDateTime without caller intervention to supply the base year.
 Most caller won't even care about this until the year 2060.

 **Internal "Header" records.**
 There are some C structs documented in TS-140 that need to be serialized and unserialized.